India’s Lok Sabha 2024 Elections

 Moving forward, as the election progresses, further analysis will delve into India’s electoral integrity, democratic health, political context, and human rights implications.
 It will evaluate how the strategies and ideologies of the key players influence electoral outcomes and impact the Indian population, by assessing each of the main parties’ accomplishments, challenges, and breaches of fundamental rights and freedoms.

 Ultimately, the implications of these elections will resonate far beyond the immediate results, also affecting socio-economic policies, national unity, and India’s position on the global stage.
-The South and East Asia team at GHRD will continue to cover these developments as the election in India progresses providing insight and analyses on what these elections mean for the future of India and its effect on the rights and freedoms of individuals in it.
+The South and East Asia team at ghrd will continue to cover these developments as the election in India progresses providing insight and analyses on what these elections mean for the future of India and its effect on the rights and freedoms of individuals in it.

 Bibliography: